-- The General Fund is the government's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund. - The Waste and Refuse Fund accounts for special assessments that are restricted for sanitation services. - The Capital Projects Fund accounts for special assessments and other revenue that is restricted for capital asset and infrastructure improvements.
+The General Fund is the government's primary operating fund.
+It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
+It includes Waste and Refuse activities as well as capital projects of the Township.